-Gabel Canyon consists of 16 claims located along the northern portion of the Roberts Mountains in Eureka County, Nevada.
+Gabel Canyon consists of 16 claims (approximately 130 hectares) located along the northern portion of the Roberts Mountains in Eureka County, Nevada.
 Alteration and geochemistry of Lower Plate carbonates are suggestive of Carlin-style gold mineralization in a karst environment.